 1. Safety and Protection

 Even in a so-called “safe place,” storing cash at home poses several risks, from robberies to fires to natural disasters.
-Consumer bank accounts with federally insured institutions, on the other hand, are subject to protection thanks to the FDIC’s standard deposit insurance, which covers up to $250,000 per person per bank for each account ownership category.
-Since the creation of the Federal Deposit Insurance Corporation (FDIC), consumers have enjoyed the security offered by FDIC insurance and the knowledge that their deposits are safe – up to the FDIC coverage limit.
+Consumer bank accounts at federally insured institutions, on the other hand, are subject to protection thanks to the FDIC’s standard deposit insurance, which covers up to $250,000 per person, per bank, for each account ownership category.
+Since the creation of the Federal Deposit Insurance Corporation (FDIC), consumers have enjoyed the security offered by FDIC insurance and the knowledge that their deposits are safe up to the FDIC coverage limit.